 The SESAME Colloquium offers talks on a variety of subjects related to the learning sciences.

 Unless otherwise noted, in-person talks are given on Thursdays from 4:00 to 5:30 pm in room 4101, Berkeley Way West (2121 Berkeley Way, Berkeley, CA 94704).
-Here is the link for talks that are given remotely or in hybrid format.
+Here is the Zoom link for talks that are given remotely or in hybrid format.

 Contact sesame.colloquium@berkeley.edu to be added to our mailing list.